IBM/video-streaming-developer-docs/README.md

 You can check the deployment logs here: https://travis.ibm.com/ustream-web/developers

-You can push to master, or merge with a pull request to master.
+For a change, please create a branch, and make a pull request to master.
-On push, deployment will start automatically, triggered by Travis.
+On every push to master, deployment will start automatically, triggered by Travis.
 After 5-10 minutes, the changes will takes effect on the developer site live environment https://pages.github.ibm.com/ustream-web/developers